Double D Hunting | Gear Guide

 Flagship thermal with built-in laser rangefinder, ballistic calculator, and up to 2,190-yard identification.
 The serious coyote hunter's endgame optic.

-See our best budget thermal scope guide for full rifle-mounted picks, or browse all thermal & night vision optics.
+Shop Cronus ATS Pro Scopes →See our best budget thermal scope guide and best budget thermal monocular guide for full picks, the RIX thermal scopes buying guide for the full lineup, or browse all thermal & night vision optics.

 Night Vision Optics for Coyote Hunting